pchiorean/Indentz/docs/README.md

 <small>_**Document export and related.**_</small>

 #### **`QuickExport.jsx`**
-For a long time, I exported documents to PDF with [Batch Convert](https://creativepro.com/files/kahrel/indesign/batch_convert.html), Peter Kahrel's "Swiss army knife", but I needed a tool tailored to my specific needs.
+For a long time, I exported documents to PDF with [Batch Convert](https://creativepro.com/files/kahrel/indesign/batch_convert.html), Peter Kahrel's 'Swiss army knife', but I needed a tool tailored to my specific needs.
 My workflow requires frequent changes to export settings, and I wanted direct access to some of them (the native export dialog has quite a few tabs and options!).
 There are two selectable workflows, with the options grouped into several categories.
 I'm only reviewing the ones that aren't self-explanatory:

 ![Quick export](img/script-quickexport.png)
 ![](img/script-quickexport-legend.svg)